-I was out taking a nice stroll with my person the other day when we came across a fellow dog and his human also enjoying the nice weather.
+I took a nice stroll with my person the other day when we came across a fellow dog and his human also enjoying the nice weather.
 Well, maybe enjoying is a bit of a stretch.
-The handler was trying to control her dog, but my canine cousin was lunging from side to side and dragging his person along with him.
-We stopped and stepped to the side to give them plenty of room and the lady gasped, “he does not act like this in dog obedience class, I don’t understand!”
+The handler tried to control her dog, but my canine cousin was lunging from side to side and dragging his person along with him.
+We stopped and stepped to the side to give them plenty of room, and the lady gasped, “he does not act like this in dog obedience class.
+I don’t understand!”

-My person, being the nice human she is, suggested we all head to the nearby bench and take a breather.
+Being the nice human she is, my person suggested we all head to the nearby bench and take a breather.
 The lady explained that although she and her dog had been attending classes since he was a puppy, things were not going as well as they should.
-Once away from the structured class setting or his own home, he seemed to forget everything he had been taught; making their daily exercise much more of a dreaded chore than a walk in the park.
+Once away from the structured class setting or his own home, he seemed to forget everything he had been taught, making their daily exercise much more of a dreaded chore than a walk in the park.

 Remember, dog obedience is not a trick but a way of life!